ebollens/mwf-cookbook/README.md

 This cookbook requires the following cookbooks:

 * apache2
+* git
 * php

-This cookbook includes the `apache2`, `apache2::mod_php5`, `php`, `php::module_curl` and `php::module_gd` recipes.
+This cookbook includes the `apache2`, `apache2::mod_php5`, `php`, `php::module_curl` and `php::module_gd` recipes and leverages the `git` deploy resource.

 ## Usage

 The `default` recipe is used to deploy vhost and alias configurations of MWF instances.
-This recipe includes installing dependencies, syncing an MWF repository, setting up the Apache alias or vhost, defining the document root and configuring the MWF `var` directory.
+This recipe installs dependencies, syncs MWF Git repository, sets up the Apache alias or vhost, defining the document root and configures the MWF `var` directory.

 See "Attributes" for more details about configuration and "Definitions" for an explanation of the `mwf\_instance` used by this recipe.